Homological mirror symmetry for curves of higher genus: Minimal -model for

-Now take the polynomial $W\in \C[V^{\vee}]$ with singularity at the origin.
-It is clear that $\cB_W^{gr}\cong B^{gr},$ where $\cB_W^{gr}$ (resp. $B^{gr}$) is the underlying $(\Z/2)\text{-}$graded algebra of $\cB_W$ (resp. $B$).
-Denote the differential on $\cB_W$ by $\tilde{\partial}.$ We have the following explicit formula for the difference of differentials: From Homological Perturbation Lemma we obtain a $(\Z/2)\text{-}$graded $A_{\infty}\text{-}$structure $\cA$ on the graded vector space $A$ together with $A_{\infty}\text{-}$quasi-isomorphism $\cA\to \cB.$ Explicit computation of $\mu^k:\cA^{\otimes k}\to \cA$ goes as follows.
+We are going to describe the minimal $A_{\infty}$-model for $\cB_W.$ It is obtained from the maps $h,p,i$ above using standard formula of summing up over trees.
+We obtain a $(\Z/2)\text{-}$graded $A_{\infty}\text{-}$structure $\cA$ on the $(\Z/2)$-graded vector space $A=\Lambda(V)$ together with $A_{\infty}\text{-}$quasi-isomorphism $\cA\to \cB.$ Explicit computation of $\mu^k:A^{\otimes k}\to A$ goes as follows.
 Consider a ribbon tree with $(k+1)$ semi-infinite edges, $k$ incoming and one outgoing, which has only bivalent and trivalent vertices.
-Associate with each vertex and each edge an operation as follows: Then each such tree gives a map $A^{\otimes k}\to A$ in an obvious way.
-The explicit expression is just the sum of contributions of all possible trees.
+Associate with each vertex and each edge an operation by the following formulas: Then each such tree gives a map $A^{\otimes k}\to A$ in an obvious way.
+The explicit expression for $\mu^k:A^{\otimes k}\to A$ is just the sum of contributions of all possible trees.
 The sum is actually finite because

 The components $f_k:\cA^{\otimes k}\to \cB$ of the $A_{\infty}\text{-}$quasi-isomorphism are defined in the same way with the only difference: to the outgoing edge one attaches the operation $b\to h(b).$ Again, the sum over trees is actually finite.